 You may need to submit an amended return if, for example:

 - you’ve disposed of the property

 You should submit your amended return within 12 months of the end of the relevant period.
 For example, if the change is for the period 1 April 2017 to 31 March 2018, you should submit it by 31 March 2019.

 If you submitted your original return after 1 January following the end of the relevant chargeable period, you’ll need to make any changes within 3 months of the date you submitted your original return.

 When to submit a further return

-If a change in circumstances means your tax increases, for example you are no longer able to claim a relief, you should submit a further return.
+You can submit a further return if a change in circumstances means your tax increases, for example you are no longer able to claim a relief.

 You normally need to submit this return 30 days after the end of the chargeable period or 30 days from the start of the next chargeable period.